 Homework: We will be using OWLv2 electronic homework systems.
-Homework assignments can be accessed under "Modules" "OWLv2 Homework" "Homework_CHEM122_Boyd_Spring 2024".
-Due dates for ALL assignments can be found in the exam and homework calendar that is posted on Canvas under the "Getting Started" module, as well as in the Canvas calendar.
-Late homework is not accepted unless it is due to an extenuating circumstance and proper documentation is provided.
+Homework assignments can be accessed under "Modules" "OWLv2 Homework" "CHEM122_Sec 5_Boyd_Fall 2024".
+Homework assignments are due at 11:55 pm on Sundays.
+Due dates for ALL assignments can be found in the exam and homework calendar that is posted on Canvas under the "Getting Started" module, as well as in the Canvas calendar and on OWLv2 itself.
+Late homework is not accepted unless it is due to an extenuating circumstance and proper documentation is provided within 36 hrs after the assignment's due date.
+The University's Absence Notification Form alone is NOT sufficient for accepting late homework.

 Please take note of the following information regarding homework: